 - This chart shows the total number of at-fault and mostly at-fault claims reported by reporting quarter.
 It should be noted there is a delay of up to around three months between an insurer receiving a claim and assessing it as "at-fault".
-This chart illustrates the quarter a claim was determined as 'at-fault' - After allowing for the one-off increase in the second quarter of 2019 and excluding reporting quarters 2020Q3, and 2021Q4 to 2022Q2, on average around 500 at-fault claims are reported per quarter - At-fault claims reported in quarters 2020Q2 2020Q3 are lower at 400 and 300 claims respectively which may have been driven by lower traffic volumes during the first COVID-19 lockdown in NSW.
-Similarly, claims reported in quarters 2021Q4 - 2022Q2 are also lower at 360 - 380 claims, due to the second COVID-19 lockdown, which was longer and more severe than the previous lockdown.
-Claim volumes are also lower in reporting quarter 2022Q1 - 2022Q2, which may be partially attributed to delays in reporting - Claims reported in quarters 2022Q3 2023Q1 have increased slightly compared to COVID-19 affected quarters, but remain below pre-COVID lockdown levels.
+This chart illustrates the quarter a claim was determined as 'at-fault' - After allowing for the one-off increase in the second quarter of 2019 and excluding reporting quarters 2020Q3, and 2021Q4 to 2022Q2, on average around 500 at-fault claims are reported per quarter - At-fault claims reported in quarters 202002 202003 are lower at 400 and 300 claims respectively which may have been driven by lower traffic volumes during the first COVID-19 lockdown in NSW.
+Similarly, claims reported in quarters 202104 - 202202 are also lower at 360 - 380 claims, due to the second COVID-19 lockdown.
+Claim volumes are also lower in reporting quarter 202201 - 202202, which may be partially attributed to delays in reporting - Claims reported in quarters 2022Q3 2023Q2 have increased slightly compared to COVID-19 affected quarters, but remain below pre-COVID lockdown levels.